-6. Create Workflow
+6. Create a Workflow

 Take your marketing plan and turn it into actionable tasks.
 Then, place those tasks on a timeline.
 Each of these marketing activities should have a deadline, priority and owner.
 They can be collected on a kanban board and, if possible, have notifications to alert teams of pending due dates or changes to the work.

-7. Manage your Marketing Project
+7. Manage Your Marketing Project

 To make sure that everyone is doing what they need to do, there must be some type of monitoring.
-Use some form of dashboard to track your progress can be of great benefit.
+Use some form of a dashboard to track your progress can be of great benefit.
 This allows issues to be identified quickly and plans revised to stay on track.